Interacting Regional Policies in Containing a Disease: Theorem Details and Proofs

 \subsubsection{A Benchmark: No Delay in Detection; Perfect Information and Enforcement}

-We begin with a benchmark case in which there is no delay in detection ($\tau = 0$) and the policymaker can completely enforce a quarantine at some distance $k+1$.\footnote{Note that this requires knowledge of the neighborhood structure around the seed node, but no other knowledge of the network by a policy maker.}
+We begin with a benchmark case in which there is no delay in detection ($\tau(n) = 0$) and the policymaker can completely enforce a quarantine at some distance $k(n)+1$.\footnote{Note that this requires knowledge of the neighborhood structure around the seed node, but no other knowledge of the network by a policy maker.}

 We allow the size of the quarantine region $k$ to depend on $n$ in any way, as the theorem still applies.
-We work with an arbitrary but fixed threshold $x$, in order to allow infections to be detected.
-What is important is that $x$ not grow too rapidly, as otherwise there is no chance of observing that many infections within some distance of the seed.\footnote{ The theorem extends to allow $x$ to grow with $n$, provided the growth is sufficiently slow, and then that growth-balance condition becomes more complicated, as the $M$ in that definition adjusts with the rate of growth of $x$.}
+We work with an arbitrary but fixed infection threshold $x$.
+What is important is that $x$ not grow too rapidly, as otherwise the likelihood of observing $x$ infections within proximity $k$ to the seed is extremely low.\footnote{ The theorem extends to allow $x=x(n)$ to grow with $n$, provided the growth is sufficiently slow, and then that growth-balance condition becomes more complicated, as the $M = M(n)$ in that definition adjusts with the rate of growth of $x$.}

-\begin{theorem} Consider any sequence of networks and associated $k(n)<K(n)-1$ where $K(n)$ is the maximum $k$ for which $n_{k}>0$;\footnote{Otherwise, it is actually a global policy.}$^,$ such that each node in $N_{k(n)+1}$ has at least one descendent at distance $k(n)+2$, and let $x$ be any fixed positive integer.
-Let the sequence of associated diseases have $\alpha(n)$ and $p(n)$ bounded away from 0 and 1,\footnote{The cases of $p$ or $\alpha$ equal to 1 are degenerate.} no delay in detection, and any $\theta(n)\geq 1$.
+\begin{theorem} Consider any sequence of networks and associated $k(n)<K(n)-1$ where $K(n)$ is the maximum $k(n)$ for which $n_{k}>0$;\footnote{Otherwise, it is actually a global policy.}$^,$ such that each node in $N_{k(n)+1}$ has at least one descendent at distance $k(n)+2$, and let $x$ be any fixed positive integer.
+Let the sequence of associated diseases have $\alpha(n)$ and $p(n)$ bounded away from 0 and 1,\footnote{The cases of $p(n)$ or $\alpha(n)$ equal to 1 are degenerate.} no delay in detection, and any $\theta(n)\geq 1$.
 A regional quarantining policy of distance $k(n)$ and threshold $x$ halts all infections past distance $k(n)+1$ with a probability tending to 1 \emph{if and only if} the sequence is growth-balanced with respect to $k(n)$. \end{theorem}

-Note that the growth-balance condition implies that the number of nodes within distance $k(n)$ from $i_0$ must be growing without bound.
-Theorem \ref{thm:benchmark} thus implies that in order for a regional policy to work, the region must be growing without bound, and also must satisfy a particular balance condition.
+Note that the growth-balance condition implies that the number of nodes within distance $k(n)$ from $i_0$ must grow without bound.
+Theorem \ref{thm:benchmark} thus implies that in order for a regional policy to work, the region size must grow without bound, and also must satisfy a particular balance condition.
+(Rates at which this growth must occur as a function of $k$ and $n$, can be deduced from the relevant infection probabilities and network structure.)

 \begin{proof}[Proof of Theorem \ref{thm:benchmark}]